Monroe County, West Virginia: 2010 census

 Of the 5,655 households, 27.4% had children under the age of 18 living with them, 55.7% were married couples living together, 9.3% had a female householder with no husband present, 30.8% were non-families, and 26.9% of all households were made up of individuals.
 The average household size was 2.38 and the average family size was 2.85.
 The median age was 45.0 years.

 The median income for a household in the county was $39,574 and the median income for a family was $45,106.
 Males had a median income of $35,709 versus $23,782 for females.
 The per capita income for the county was $18,927.
 About 10.3% of families and 13.3% of the population were below the poverty line, including 18.1% of those under age 18 and 5.4% of those age 65 or over.

 Politics

 Monroe County was strongly pro-Confederate during the Virginia Secession Convention.
-It voted Democratic consistently up until voting for William McKinley in 1900, but since then has leaned Republican except during Democratic landslides, and like all of West Virginia has become overwhelmingly Republican in the twenty-first century due to declining unionization and differences with the Democratic Party's liberal views on social issues.
+It voted Democratic consistently up until voting for William McKinley in 1900, but since then has leaned Republican except during Democratic landslides, and like all of West Virginia has become overwhelmingly Republican in the twenty-first century due to declining unionization and differences with the Democratic Party's views on social issues.

-Government and infrastructure
+Law, Government and infrastructure

+Monroe County is governed by a three-person, elected county commission.
+Other elected officers include the sheriff, county clerk, circuit clerk, assessor, prosecuting attorney, surveyor, one circuit judge, two magistrates, and a family court judge.
+There is also a five-member school board and six conservation district supervisors, with at least two from each county in the district.